Comparative studies of Kalmyk and Oirat

 These materials were collected by Elena Indjieva between 2005 and 2007 during two fieldtrips to Xinjiang (China) and the Kalmyk Republic (Russian Federation).
 They were submitted to ELAR in 2009.
 In 2018, ELAR staff curated the materials and made them available online to ensure their long-term preservation and accessibility.

-Access to this deposit is restricted as potential sensitive issues were not communicated to the archive.
+Access to this collection is restricted as potential sensitive issues were not communicated to the archive.
 If you believe that any of these files or the information associated to them should not be online, please refer to the Take Down Policy and get in touch with ELAR.

 Acknowledgement and citation